 The intention of the new architectural intervention is to provide the necessary smaller and more intimate spaces while allowing the sumptuous space to be experienced in its entirety from as many directions as possible.
 To this end, a second floor has been inserted that appears to float freely inside the hall, reached via generous stairs at each end.
 Visitors arrive at this level and gain an unexpectedly good view of the ceiling while also registering visual connections to the spaces below.
 The experience of the full-height of the room is therefore maintained in the lecture hall and in the entrance area to the Kabbalah Centre.

-From the entrance, with its generous staircase winding upwards, the path leads past teaching rooms and office spaces directly in the large lecture hall, which seems to be the goal of the “path”.
-An oversized mirror on the back wall visually expands the space to twice its length and continues the rhythm of the arches.
-Here in the lecture hall, a second wide staircase leads to the upper level, where the gallery with a kitchen for large parties and dinner events is located.
-It offers space for 100 dinner guests.
-The large historical windows allow a clear view into the two adjacent courtyards and the architecture by Otto Spalding.
+From the entrance, with its generous winding staircase, the ‘path’ leads past teaching and office spaces directly towards the large lecture hall, that appears at first to be the final destination.
+Inside, a vast mirror on the back wall visually extends the space to twice its length, continuing the rhythm of the arches.
+Here in the lecture hall, a second broad stair leads up to the and gallery for entertaining large gatherings and dinner events.
+The kitchen and gallery can cater for up to 100 dinner guests who are rewarded with a view of the adjacent courtyards and Otto Spalding’s building through the large historical windows.

 The architectural concept translates one of the central ideas of the teachings of Kabbalah: gradual perception as the unfolding of space along a path.
 The scenography of the succession of spaces is designed accordingly, with spaces of differing quality and character to cater for both large-scale public events and small-scale focused activities.
 As such it is a space constantly in motion.
 The reception area and lecture hall are tall spaces of great decorum while festive events and the moment of communal dining enjoy a sense of elevated lightness and expansive freedom.